2021 information for papers will be published in early September.

 Various forms of technologies in Māori Performing Arts including poi and patu, etc. are examined.
 A practicum component is also included.
 Taught mainly in Māori.

 In this paper students will develop composition and tutoring skills.
 Students will work in groups to research, compose and choreograph a haka, poi or waiata and then teach this item to the rest of the class.
-Students will also perform these items within a full performance bracket to an audience at the end of the semester.
+Students will also perform these items to a select audience.

 |Paper title||Ngā Hākinakina a Te Māori|